 Mobile App Workflow

-After finishing all assessment questions with 3 minutes (less than 5 minutes), the mobile app will determine whether the test is passed or failed.
+Also, to help coaches with different experience levels, the app will teach coaches exactly what to say and what to ask.
+After finishing all assessment questions, the mobile app will determine whether the test is passed or failed.
 If the test is failed, our product will advise the coach to immediately send the player to medical professionals for further diagnosis.

 After finishing the hifi UI design, we built an interactive prototype using Justinmind Prototyper and conducted usability tests to fix usability issues.
 During the usability studies session, we asked 4 people that fit our personas to complete a set of tasks and listened to their feedback.
 Here are some examples of UI changes based on the usability studies results: